 Students can gain valuable legal experience while providing much needed help to underrepresented groups through summer and academic year internships with a wide variety of public interest employers both nationally and internationally.
 Public interest internships often involve significant responsibility and client contact.
 In addition to public interest students, those seeking long-term opportunities in the private sector are encouraged to consider working for at least the first summer, or a semester, in a public interest setting- and many do, as a form of service and also for professional growth.
 Employers benefit from the enthusiasm and ability of our students while clients receive invaluable assistance.
 Summer public internships are typically unpaid, but may be funded by the law school through the Federal work-study program as well as by sources external to the law school through private grants.
-During the school year, students may consider seeking academic credit for internships through the Office of Experiential Learning Programs.
+During the school year, students can seek to obtain academic credit for internships through Temple Law’s practicum program.
+Be sure to check the Practicum Registration website to find out about the practicum application process, including important deadlines.

 One of our graduates, Rachel Garland ’07, heads Community Legal Services’ law student internship program and works with many of our students.
 Garland said: “Law students are an invaluable part of Community Legal Services.
 We look forward to the booster shot of enthusiasm, commitment and thoughtful questioning that they bring each summer and during the school year.
 Our clients benefit from the extra time, attention and representation that we are able to provide thanks to the law students’ presence.”